nspcc-dev/neofs-spec/06-blockchain/03-balance.md

 func IterateUnpaid() iterator.Iterator
 ```

-IterateUnpaid is like \[Unpaid\] but for every unpaid container.
+IterateUnpaid is like [GetUnpaidContainerEpoch](<#GetUnpaidContainerEpoch>) but for every unpaid container.
 Iteration is through key\-value pair, where key is container ID, value is epoch from which container is considered unpaid.

 ##### Lock